Save £200 on 2021 departures

 Overnight flight from London to Mumbai with British Airways.
 (N)

-Arrive and transfer to the Hyatt Regency, near the airport, for an overnight stay.
+Arrive and transfer to the LaLiT Mumbai (or similar) for an overnight stay.
 (N)

 This morning explore Aurangabad, northern Maharashtra's largest city.
 Your tour will include visit to Bibi-ka-Maqbara, often referred to as the 'poor-man's Taj Mahal', the Buddhist caves that lie in the north of the city and a Himroo factory to see handloom weavers at work.
 (B, L, D)